-Download FREE Study Guide here.
+Download free Study Guide here.
 This guide will help groups and teams use Weird Church as fuel for transformational conversation and ministry planning.

-Praise from Don Edward Beck, PhD, co-author, Spiral Dynamics: Mastering Values, Leadership, and Change
+—Don Edward Beck, PhD, co-author, Spiral Dynamics: Mastering Values, Leadership, and Change

 “A bold book with a big heart, Weird Church is a refreshing, cerebral look at how the Church, often touted as a dying institution, must change along with the changing world.
 Weaving together theology and psychology in conversational and compelling ways, Estock and Nixon offer a hopeful look into the future of the Church, as well as a challenge to the status quo.”

 "Here is a book I will use not only in my seminary classes on evangelism and church planting, but in the church at large as I encourage pastors and lay leaders who are being called to launch weird churches in their own contexts."

 "Weird Church provides a helpful common language for the different worldviews that exist in the institutional church today that might prevent further blaming of each other.
-Finally, it gives examples of the richness of diversity in healthy, relevant faith communities.”—Bishop Sally Dyck, Northern Illinois Annual Conference, The United Methodist Church
+Finally, it gives examples of the richness of diversity in healthy, relevant faith communities.”

 In the post-Christendom era, the institutional church just isn't what it used to be.
 But don't give up hope for the future of faith.
 Weird Church offers church leaders a clear vision of what’s coming next, so long as they’re willing to live into a few critical shifts.
 Utilizing Spiral Dynamics as a means of framing the current changes in North American culture, Nixon and Estock give a thrilling forecast of where the church is going as we race toward the mid-century.